This post may contain affiliate links.

 What is DPS – Deep Pressure Stimulation?

-The work that DPT (or deep pressure therapy) service dogs do is known as deep pressure stimulation (DPS).
+The work that DPT (or deep pressure therapy dog) service dogs do is known as deep pressure stimulation (DPS).

 DPS is a gentle and tactile pressure that is applied to the body by certain, various ways:

-These actions help to relax a person’s nervous system and allow people to feel calmer and more peaceful.
+These actions done by a deep pressure therapy dog help to relax a person’s nervous system and allow people to feel calmer and more peaceful.

 How exactly does this work?
 By providing this pressure, it begins to switch the person from the different nervous system responses; from the sympathetic nervous system (or “fight or flight response”) to the parasympathetic system (or the “rest and digest response”).